-The table below includes the key public sector aggregates for the December quarter 2018 which will be included in the Australian National Accounts: National Income, Expenditure and Product (cat. no. 5206.0).
-The key figures shown include Government Final Consumption Expenditure for general government and Gross Fixed Capital Formation for general government and public corporations, seasonally adjusted in current prices and chain volume terms.
+The table below includes the key public sector aggregates for the December quarter 2019 which will be included in the Australian National Accounts: National Income, Expenditure and Product (cat. no. 5206.0).
+The key figures shown include Government Final Consumption Expenditure for total general government and Gross Fixed Capital Formation for total general government and total public corporations, seasonally adjusted in current prices and chain volume terms.

-In seasonally adjusted chain volume terms in the December quarter 2018:
+In seasonally adjusted chain volume terms compared with the previous quarter:

 (a) See paragraph 35 of the Explanatory Notes for the relationship between general government final consumption expenditure and GFS aggregates.

 (b) Reference year for chain volume measures is 2017-18.

 This release presents quarterly government finance statistics on an accrual accounting basis.
 All tables presented are for the general government sector, with the exception of Table 2 which presents data for the public non-financial corporations sector.

 Government Finance Statistics are part of the broader suite of macroeconomic accounts produced by the ABS.
 They share their basic concepts with the National Accounts and Balance of Payments.
 The conceptual framework is agreed internationally and published by the International Monetary Fund.
 Macroeconomic statistics are compiled to enable macroeconomic analysis and the standards may differ from accounting standards in some regards.